opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 (message, ms) => {
 ```

-We can fix this specifying the corresponding types, like so:
+We can fix this by specifying the corresponding types, like so:

 ```typescript
   export let ms = 3000